malaise/ada/README.txt

 5 Usr directories
 -----------------
-Each ot them hosts a standalone project except tests (test programs of repository packages) and tasks (simple task examples).
+Each ot them hosts a standalone project except 'misc' (miscellaneous small programs, 'tests' (test programs of repository packages) and 'tasks' (simple task examples).

 They all depend on C and Reposit and are independant from the others (except Pipe -> Fifos -> Dictio).